WELCOME TO ST PAUL'S CHURCH KEWSTOKE

 A light in the dark

-The lights will highlight St Paul’s as a historic landmark and emphasise its position in the community as an important centre of worship.
-The installation of the lights is due to take place in July.
+The lights will highlight St Paul’s as a historic landmark and emphasise its position in the community as an important centre of worship and social gathering.

-Cakes galore: church members provided cakes and other refreshments at the annual summer Village Fete.
+Cakes galore: church members at the annual summer Village Fete.

 Tell me a story: books on sale at the Village Fete.